fjmalmaraz/supervised-filters/README.md

-Finally, confidence interval for AUC and a comparison of the AUC values using hypothesis testing are perform.
+Finally, confidence interval for AUC and a comparison of the AUC values using hypothesis testing are performed.

 ## Recipe to train a new subject